infinum/JS-justTodoIt/Nextjs.md

 ### 3.1.
 Authorization flow

-All of the authorization flow pages should be accessible to unauthorized users.
-If a logged in user tries to navigate to some of these routes, they should be redirected to the homepage, since it does not make sense for logged in user to see the login page.
+If a logged in user tries to navigate to some of authorization pages, they should be redirected to the homepage, since it does not make sense for logged in user to see the login page.

+If a logged out user tries to navigate to some of the pages that require login, they should be redirected to the login page.

 #### 3.1.1.
 Registration